 ''A Discovery of Witches'' is the first novel in the ''All Souls Trilogy'' by Deborah Harkness, which weaves together elements of science, history, romance, and fantasy.

-Historian Diana Bishop, who is descended from a long line of witches, has been fighting the influence of magic throughout the majority of her life.
-However, when she opens a bewitched alchemical manuscript in Oxford's Bodleian library, Diana discovers that she can no longer keep magic out of her carefully ordinary life.
+Yale historian Diana Bishop may be descended from a long line of witches (Bishops and Proctors, yes, from the Salem Witch Trials), but she wants no part of her magical inheritance.
+However, when she opens a bewitched alchemical manuscript in Oxford's Bodleian Library, Diana discovers that she can no longer keep magic out of her carefully ordinary life.

 After Diana returns the book, it becomes clear that creatures (classified as witches, daemons, and vampires) are after its secrets.
 They believe that it contains important clues about the creation and future of creatures and desperately want to know how Diana, an unskilled witch, was able to get her hands on the elusive volume.